festline/festline.github.io/_pages/roadmap.md

 Quizzes are intended to check your understanding of theory behind the applied approaches.
 Will be announced in the **#mlcourse_ai_news** channel as well.

  - Q1.
 Decision trees, random forest, and gradient boosting.
 From Sept 9 to Sept 27
  - Q2.
 Linear models.
-From Oct 7 to Oct 18
+From Oct 7 to Oct 25
  - Q3.
 Time  series, unsupervised learning.
-From Oct 28 to Nov 8
+From Oct 28 to Nov 15

-Deadline for each quiz is Friday, each quiz is followed by a live session on 3 Saturday mornings.
+Deadline for each quiz is Friday, each quiz is followed by a live session on a Saturday morning.
 During live session we go through quiz questions and have agile debates.

 # Kaggle Inclass Competition "DotA 2 winner prediction"
 In this [competition](https://www.kaggle.com/c/mlcourse-dota2-win-prediction) you are going to utilize all knowledge and skills acquired during the course session.
 Discussions are held on Kaggle itself, here is an [introductory thread](https://www.kaggle.com/c/mlcourse-dota2-win-prediction/discussion/109081).